 The American stout flavor is creamy and dense-bodied.
 Generally considered a strong drink, it has a creamy texture with a dry finish.
 Some breweries serve American Stout with a toasty, almost burnt finish.

 The use of oats and wheat as malts gives it this densely creamy finish.
 The flavors are not very overpowering.
 It is high in carbonation and has a strong alcoholic texture.
 Every sip has a medium to dry mouthfeel.

 The stout craft beer has a roasted taste, almost bordering dark chocolate, coffee and mocha.
 A stout is an excellent canvas for brewers who want to work with dark and heavy flavors which are somewhat bitter or burnt in taste, like most nuts and coffee.

-The caramel chocolatey feel in some American stouts gives a natural sweetness.
+The caramel chocolatey feel in some American stouts gives a natural sweetness but not nearly as sweet as dessert or pastry stouts.
 It has a bitter and sour aftertaste due to the general use of citrus hops.
 But the sourness is not very overpowering on the taste palette.